mlcommons-science/benchmark/source/index.md

 # MLCommons Science Benchmark Collection

 This Web page is gathering a collection of AI benchmarks.
-The program for managing it has mainly been developed by Gregor von Laszewski with contributions of  Reece Shiraishi and Anjay Krishnan.

 The main document produced is a PDF report which is is avaiialble at:

 * <https://mlcommons-science.github.io/benchmark/benchmarks.pdf>